The Johlin Cabin

 INFORMATION FROM TOLEDO AREA METROPARKS FLIER

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 13, 2011, by Thomas Cluckey II of Oregon, Ohio.
-This page has been viewed 832 times since then and 19 times this year.
+This page was last revised on May 20, 2021.
+It was originally submitted on November 13, 2011, by Thomas Cluckey II of Oregon, Ohio.
+This page has been viewed 911 times since then and 23 times this year.
+Last updated on May 20, 2021, by TeamOHE of Wauseon, Ohio.
 Photos: 1, 2. submitted on November 16, 2011, by Thomas Cluckey II of Oregon, Ohio.
 3. submitted on November 13, 2011, by Thomas Cluckey II of Oregon, Ohio.
 4. submitted on November 16, 2011, by Thomas Cluckey II of Oregon, Ohio.
 5. submitted on November 13, 2011, by Thomas Cluckey II of Oregon, Ohio.
-6. submitted on November 16, 2011, by Thomas Cluckey II of Oregon, Ohio. • Bill Pfingsten was the editor who published this page.
+6. submitted on November 16, 2011, by Thomas Cluckey II of Oregon, Ohio. • Devry Becker Jones was the editor who published this page.